micheles/micheles.github.io/_posts/2016-01-13-how-to-split.md

 src.seeds = oq.random_seed + numpy.arange(src.num_ruptures)
 ```

-Then we make sure that when the source is split its sub-sources get the
+Then we make sure that when the source is split, its sub-sources get the
 same seeds and in the same order; this is done with the code

 ```python